urbanwildlifeinstitute/UWIN_tutorials/challenges/advanced_data_manipulation/advanced_data_manipulation_challenge.md

 ```

 ### Breaking down our data
-These are summary statistics of wildlife found at unquie sites sampled by camera traps in 19 cities across the US and Canada.
+These data are summary statistics of wildlife found at unquie sites sampled by camera traps in 19 cities across the US and Canada.
 Below is a table of City acronyms...

 | City                      | Code   |
 |---------------------------|--------|